Best Hoka Running Shoes of 2025

 • Some Mach disciples didn’t love the fit

 The Hoka Mach 6 is one of the most fun road shoes we’ve recently tested.
-It’s lightweight, responsive, comfy, plush, and fast.
-It can serve as your everyday trainer, a workout shoe, or even a race day shoe.
+It’s lightweight, responsive, comfortable, plush, and fast.
+It can serve as your everyday trainer, a workout shoe, or even a race-day shoe.
 We’re fans of the Mach series, but this might be the best version of the shoe yet.
 The bottom has a rubber outsole designed for durability and minimal weight.
-So far, more than 100 miles into the shoe, we haven’t noticed any durability issues.
-Considering we’ve put 500-plus miles on previous versions of the Mach, we don’t anticipate durability being an issue.
+So far, more than 100 miles into the shoe, we haven’t noticed any excessive wearing issues.
+Considering we’ve put 500-plus miles on previous versions of the Mach, we don’t anticipate these wearing out too fast.

 Moving up the shoe to the midsole, things start to get more fun.
-Hoka calls the midsole of the newest version “super critical” midsole foam.
-Hoka designed it to be lightweight and responsive, and we indeed found it to be just that.
+Hoka uses their super critical midsole foam, which is lightweight and responsive.
 The creel jacquard upper adds to the overall comfort of the shoe.
 At just 8.2 ounces, the shoe is incredibly light.
 And the 5-millimeter heel-to-toe drop is ideal for most runners.

 Shop the Men's Hoka Mach 6Shop the Women's Hoka Mach 6